You Have to be Rich or Retired to RV Full Time, Right? Wrong.

 Jen has worked as a waitress, loan processor, debt collector, debt manager and most recently a corporate recruiter.
 She was laid off from her job as a corporate recruiter for a major construction company.
 Now she works as a corporate recruiting consultant in her own business finding candidates for companies and helping them improve their human resource processes for hiring.
 That is income source number three.
 She is also working on a debt management project to help people become debt free.
 Soon to be a great passive income stream.

-We are also going to be monetizing certain aspects of this website with affiliate links like Amazon and others to help pay for some of the time we spend making quality content, all of which we will disclose in our monthly report.
+We are also going to be monetizing certain aspects of this website with affiliate links like Amazon and others to help pay for some of the time we spend making quality content.

 What Can I Do Right Now?